quantxt/api-docs/README.md

 ## Theia API documentations; Overview and Definitions

 **Theia** is a semantic data extraction tool.
-Theia can read PDF, Ms Excel, CSV and plain text documents and extract information using _dictionaries_.
+Theia can read PDF, HTML, Ms Excel, CSV and plain text documents and extract information in structured format using _dictionaries_.
 It is important to understand dictionaries and their utility in extraction context:

 ###Dictionary